-^aDo research.
-Collect information (customer expectations, discontent regarding a product, etc.).

-≟Get professionals, not "hostesses", to

-present your technical products.

-¿Listen and have a conversation before

-launching into your demos.

-Stay aware during your conversations.

-≟Be careful of visitors who may seek for confidential information of your company.

-Monitor at risk materials.
+- Do research.
+Collect information (customer expectations, discontent regarding a product, etc.). - Get professionals, not "hostesses", to present your technical products. - Listen and have a conversation before launching into your demos. - Stay aware during your conversations. - Be careful of visitors who may seek for confidential information of your company. - Monitor at risk materials.
 Keep the number of sensitive documents or materials to a minimum.

+After the show: evaluate

-- At closing time, empty the stand and check all materials and documents. - Study reactions in the press and on the Internet. - ^aAnalyse the documentation collected. - Organise a debriefing session. - Draw up a summary document with new contacts, surprising facts and action to be taken.
+- At closing time, empty the stand and check all materials and documents. - Study reactions in the press and on the Internet. - Analyse the documentation collected. - Organise a debriefing session. - Draw up a summary document with new contacts, surprising facts and action to be taken.

-Protect your assets and
+Protect your assets and your know-how

-your know-how

-Copying, counterfeit
+RISK: Copying, counterfeit